Browse Journals and Peer-Reviewed Series

 Art History Pedagogy & Practice is a peer-reviewed open access e-journal devoted to scholarship of teaching and learning in art history.
 It is published biannually by Art History Teaching Resources (AHTR), a peer-populated open educational resource, in partnership with the Office of Library Services of the City University of New York and the Graduate Center at the City University of New York.

-Individuals interested in publishing should consult the Call for Participation for details.
+Individuals interested in publishing should consult AHPP's Policies for details.

 The City University of New York Law Review ("CUNY Law Review") is a student-run publication devoted to producing public interest scholarship, engaging with the public interest bar, and fostering student excellence in writing, legal analysis, and research.
 CUNY Law Review is recognized as one of the leading civil rights journals in the country.